-Hence trauma is a socially constructed affecting the past, the present and the future identity of an entire community (Pastor 2004).
+Hence trauma is a socially constructed affecting the past, the present and the future identity of an entire community1

-6.2.1.
 Causes of collective trauma

 Collective trauma is trauma that happens to a community of individuals and can also be transgenerational.
-Man made disasters and natural disasters s can all be causes of collective trauma.
+War, genocide, slavery, terrorism and natural disasters can all cause collective trauma.